 The style was crystallised during this time, as can be seen by the TA prototype image (above).
 It was an appealing looking thing, which combined overall utilitarian design, like a Renault 4, but with hints of CX flamboyance in areas, especially around the front, and the relationship between the windscreen and the bonnet.

-But throughout 1975, Citroën’s model programme came under scrutiny from Peugeot.
+However, throughout 1975, Citroën’s model programme came under scrutiny from Peugeot.
 And that meant the end of the SM – it wasn’t selling well and the company dropped Maserati, thus losing its engine supply – and all future model programmes were reappraised with a view to component sharing with the parent company.

 Peugeot thinking results in the Visa